cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 * `UnitPrice`, the product unit price in sterling pounds (£).

 * `CustomerID`, the customer identifier.
-A 5-digit number uniquely assigned to each customer.
+A 5-digit integer uniquely assigned to that customer.

 * `Country`, the name of the country where the customer resides.